KilliKrate/Software-Documentation-G6/docs/Software Requirements Specification Plan.md

 **Value**: High

-#### 4.2.5 Use case: manage a lesson
+#### 4.2.5 Use case: edit a lesson

-**Actors**: any logged-in user
+**Actors**: any authenticated user

-**Description**: This use case begins when a logged-in user wants to manage a lesson previously created (see 4.2.2).
+**Description**: This use case begins when an authenticated user wants to edit a lesson previously created (see 4.2.2).

 **Basic path**:
-1. The user right-clicks on the lesson, this will pop up a new menu near the mouse.
-On the new menu the user right-clicks on “Modifica” to manage a lesson’s content.
+1. The user right-clicks on the lesson, this causes a new menu to appear, close to mouse cursor.
+On the new menu the user right-clicks on “Modifica” to edit a lesson’s content.
-2. The program displays a new page with a WYSIWYG (What You See Is What You Get) form where the user can freely customize the lesson and then submit the changes.
+2. The program displays a new page with a RTF Editor where the user can freely customize the lesson and then submit the changes.

 **Alternate path**: N/A

 #### 4.2.6 Additional requirements

 It is assumed that the user that wants to manage the lesson is authorized to do so.
+This is possible only if the user is the author or a collaborator of the course

 ### 4.3 Quizzes